MSc in Environmental Science with Specialization in Wildlife Management: Career Path

 Career Path

-A career in wildlife management and conservation can be rewarding for individuals who are passionate about the natural world and want to make a positive impact on the environment.
-Graduates of an MSc in Environmental Science with a specialization in Wildlife Management program may find employment in a variety of settings, including government agencies, non-profit organizations, private consulting firms, research institutions, and educational institutions.
+A career in wildlife management and conservation can be rewarding for individuals who are passionate about the natural world and want to positively impact the environment.
+Graduates of an MSc in Environmental Science specializing in Wildlife Management program may find employment in various settings, including government agencies, non-profit organizations, private consulting firms, research institutions, and educational institutions.

 Some potential career paths for graduates of this program include: